UH3 Project: Fibromyalgia TENS in Physical Therapy Study (FM-TIPS)

 Trial Summary

+Fibromyalgia is a chronic pain condition characterized by widespread musculoskeletal pain, tenderness, and stiffness associated with fatigue and sleep disturbance.
+The goal of reducing opioid use in patients with chronic pain requires that proven nonpharmacologic treatments are applied in clinical practice.
+A recently completed trial conclusively demonstrated the efficacy of transcutaneous electrical nerve stimulator (TENS) for reducing musculoskeletal pain.
 While physical therapists are trained in the use of TENS, it is underused in clinical practice.
-This application proposes to conduct an embedded pragmatic trial to compare effectiveness of physical therapy with or without the addition of TENS for FM patients within physical therapy (PT) practices as the study sites.
-The overall goal of this proposal is to (1) demonstrate the feasibility of adding TENS to treatment of patients with FM in a real-world PT practice setting, and (2) to determine if the addition of TENS to PT reduces pain, increases adherence to PT, and allows patients with FM to reach their specific functional goals with less medication use.
+FM-TIPS is an embedded pragmatic trial comparing the effectiveness of physical therapy with or without the addition of TENS for patients with fibromyalgia within physical therapy clinics.
+The aims of the trial are to demonstrate the feasibility of adding TENS to the treatment of patients with fibromyalgia in a real-world practice setting and to determine if the addition of TENS reduces pain, increases adherence to physical therapy, and allows patients to reach their specific functional goals with less medication use.
+FM-TIPS will address the critical need for strategies that implement effective nonpharmacologic treatments for fibromyalgia.
+Successful completion of this trial will provide generalizable effectiveness data for referring providers, physical therapists, and insurers and will inform future pragmatic trials of nonpharmacologic treatments conducted in physical therapy practices.

 NIH Project Information